Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     parsl.load(config)
     ```

-    1. The maximum amount of time (in seconds) to allow the executor to be idle before blocks (i.e. Slurm jobs) can potentially be shut down.
-Default is 120.

-    2. Unique to the `HighThroughputExecutor`, this `strategy` will automatically scale the number of active blocks (i.e. Slurm jobs) up or down based on the number of tasks remaining.
-We set `max_blocks=1` here, so it can't scale up beyond 1 Slurm job, but it can scale down from 1 to 0 since `min_blocks=0`.
+    1. Unique to the `HighThroughputExecutor`, this `strategy` will automatically scale the number of active blocks (i.e. Slurm allocations) up or down based on the number of tasks remaining.
+We set `max_blocks=1` here so it can't scale up beyond 1 Slurm job, but it can scale down from 1 to 0 since `min_blocks=0`.
+By setting `init_blocks=0`, no Slurm allocation will be requested until tasks are launched.

-    3. This is just an arbitrary label for file I/O.
+    2. This is just an arbitrary label for file I/O.

-    4. Sets the maximum number of workers per block, which should generally be the number of concurrent tasks to run per block.
+    3. Sets the maximum number of workers per block.
 If you are running a single-core `Job`, this value will be the number of physical cores per node.
-If we are running a `Job` that uses up a full node, this parameter can be omitted entirely.
+If you are running a `Job` that is calling MPI and uses multiple cores per node, this will be the number of concurrent tasks (see next example).

-    5. Any commands to run before carrying out any of the Parsl tasks.
+    4. Any commands to run before carrying out any of the Parsl tasks.
 This is useful for setting environment variables, activating a given Conda environment, and loading modules.

-    6. The walltime for each block (i.e. Slurm job).
+    5. The walltime for each block (i.e. Slurm allocation).

-    7. The number of nodes that each block (i.e. Slurm job) should allocate.
+    6. The number of nodes that each block (i.e. Slurm allocation) should allocate.

-    8. Sets the number of blocks (e.g. Slurm jobs) to provision during initialization of the workflow.
+    7. Sets the number of blocks (e.g. Slurm allocations) to provision during initialization of the workflow.
 We set this to a value of 0 so that there isn't a running Slurm job before any tasks have been submitted to Parsl.

-    9. Sets the minimum number of blocks (e.g. Slurm jobs) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+    8. Sets the minimum number of blocks (e.g. Slurm allocations) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 0 so that Slurm jobs aren't running when there are no remaining tasks.

-    10. Sets the maximum number of active blocks (e.g. Slurm jobs) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+    9. Sets the maximum number of active blocks (e.g. Slurm allocations) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 1 here, but it can be increased to have multiple Slurm jobs running simultaneously.
 Raising `max_blocks` to a larger value will allow the "htex_auto_scale" strategy to upscale resources as needed.

-    11. The type of Launcher to use. `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.
+    10. The type of Launcher to use. `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.

-    12. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.
+    11. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

     Now let's consider a similar configuration but for tasks where the underlying executable distributes work over multiple cores, as is the case for MPI jobs.
-The configuration ensures that we have at most one active Slurm jobs (`max_blocks=1`), request two nodes in each Slurm job (`nodes_per_block=4`), run no more than 1 tasks at a time per node (`max_workers=1`) since each task requires the full node of resources, and that there will be no Slurm jobs queued or running when there are no tasks to run (`min_blocks=0`).
-This configuration ensures that 4 MPI-based compute tasks can be run concurrently, where each task uses up a full node.
+The setup here is a bit different.
+In this example, we are requesting a single Slurm allocation with 8 nodes and each job is running on 2 nodes of that allocation.
+For a more detailed worked example, refer to the [VASP example](../advanced/vasp_hpc.md).

     ```python
     import parsl